+'''

-YesMaster > ls YesMaster >
+YesMaster > ls

+YesMaster >

+'''

 The first step is to get the raw data file.
-It's a classic: the data that Student (William Gossett) used to illustrate the t-test in the paper where he first reported it [9].
+It's a classic: the data that Student (William Gossett) used to illustrate the t-test in the paper where he first reported it [22].
 Navigate to the data file with a Web browser, copy the address and click on the unix window (PuTTY, for most students.)
 Then use the curl command to copy the data file to your directory.
 In PuTTY, you'd type curl, then space, then press the right mouse key to paste the Web address; it's long, and wraps to the next line.
 Type another space, the "greater than" sign (unix redirection, sending output somewhere), and then the name of the file you want it to go to - in this case studentsleep.data.
 Finally, press the Enter key.
 You see a cryptic report on the data transmission, and get the unix prompt again.
 Then, 1s shows that the file is there.

 '''

 YesMaster > curl http://fisher.utstat.toronto.edu/~brunner/442f09/code_n_data/text/

 studentsleep.data > studentsleep.data

+% Total

 % Received % Xferd Average Speed

-% Total

 Time

 Time

+Current

 Time

-Current

-Dload

-Upload
+Dload Upload

 Total

 Spent

 Left

 Speed

 100

+314 100

+15492

+0 --:--:--

 314

-100

-314

 0

-15492

-0 --:--:-- --:--:--

-0

-0
+YesMaster > 1s

+studentsleep.data

 '''